realm/realm-dotnet/wrappers/README.md

 -------------
 All builds steps download the required realm components (core and sync) automatically.

-**Note** if you have changed the wrappers source and added, deleted or renamed files, you need to update `wrappers.xcodeproj`, `wrappers.vcxproj`, and `jni/Android.mk` for builds to work.
+**Note** if you have changed the wrappers source and added, deleted or renamed files, you need to update `wrappers.xcodeproj` and `src/CMakeLists.txt` for builds to work.